 If ‘digital marketing’ refers to any form of marketing involving electronic devices, then a digital marketing strategy is simply a plan of action required to achieve a specific marketing goal.

 A digital marketing strategy is your roadmap to an overarching business goal and involves planning a series of actions on any online marketing channels that are owned, earned, or paid.
 Carefully thought out digital marketing strategies can ensure your marketing efforts are helping customers and prospective customers move through each stage of the marketing funnel seamlessly.

-According to Adobe’s 2018 survey, under two-thirds of businesses have a cohesive, long-term view for the future of their customer.
+According to Adobe’s 2018 survey, under two-thirds of businesses have a cohesive, long-term view for the future of their customers.
 A cohesive digital marketing strategy can help inform businesses along each step of the customer journey from awareness to engagement, and conversion.

-Don’t forget: Digital Marketing strategies are not the same as a marketing campaign that aims to move people from one stage of the journey to the next.
+Don’t forget: Digital marketing strategies are not the same as a marketing campaign that aims to move people from one stage of the journey to the next.
 Marketing campaigns include a call-to-action to encourage the next step of action and a clear traffic source that details where your audience is coming from (email, ads, social media, etc).

 How to create a digital marketing strategy